-National Conservation status: At risk, declining (Robertson et al, 2017)
+National Conservation status: At risk, Declining (Robertson et al. 2021)

-Regional conservation status: At risk, declining (Crisp, 2020).
+Regional conservation status: At risk, Declining (Crisp, 2020).

 Tītitipounamu / riflemen apparently occurred in Wellington City until at least the mid-19th Century, as Oliver (1955) reports that the species was collected by P. Earle at Port Nicholson 'about 1840'.
 Tītitipounamu / riflemen were either extremely rare or extinct in the area by 1938 however, as Secker (1958) did not encounter them during extensive explorations made in the area between 1938 and 1956.
 Tītitipounamu / riflemen were reintroduced to Zealandia in March 2019 when 59 birds were transferred from the Wainuiomata/Orongorongo Water Collection Area.
-These birds have bred successfully within Zealandia with 58 fledglings recorded during the 2020/2021 breeding season.
-Tītitipounamu / riflemen have not yet been recorded during these five-minute bird counts, however they have been reported on 97 occasions by citizen scientists since 2019, including several observations of birds occurring beyond Zealandia's predator-proof fence, in Central Park (Brooklyn) and in native forest adjacent to Waiapu Road (Figure 3.2.33).
+These birds have bred successfully within Zealandia with 58 fledglings recorded during the 2020/2021 breeding season alone2.